sergeyklay/space-wrangler/CONTRIBUTING.md

 *Before raising an issue, please ensure that you are using the latest version of Confluence Space Management Toolkit.*

-Please provide the following information with your issue to enable me to respond as quickly as possible.
+Please provide the following information with your issue to enable a quick
+response:

 * The relevant versions of the packages you are using.
 * The steps to recreate your issue.
 * The full stacktrace if there is an exception.
-* An executable code example where possible
+* An executable code example where possible.

-Guidelines for bug reports:

-* **Use the GitHub issue search** — check if the issue has already been reported.
-* **Check if the issue has been fixed** — try to reproduce it using the latest `main` branch in the repository.
-* **Isolate the problem** — create a reduced test case and a live example.

-A good bug report shouldn't leave others needing to chase you up for more information.
-Please try to be as detailed as possible in your report.
-What is your environment?
-What steps will reproduce the issue?
-What OS experience the problem?
-What would you expect to be the outcome?
-All these details will help people to fix any potential bugs.

 ### Feature requests

 Feature requests are welcome.
-But take a moment to find out whether your idea fits with the scope and aims of the project.
-It's up to *you* to make a strong case to convince the project's developers of the merits of this feature.
-Please provide as much detail and context as possible.
+Ensure your idea fits within the scope and aims of the project.
+Provide as much detail and context as possible.

 ### Pull requests

-Good pull requests - patches, improvements, new features - are a fantastic help.
-They should remain focused in scope and avoid containing unrelated commits.

-Follow this process if you'd like your work considered for inclusion in the
+To have your work considered for inclusion in the project:
-project:

-1. Check for open issues or open a fresh issue to start a discussion around a feature idea or a bug.
+1. Check for open issues or open a new issue to start a discussion around a feature idea or a bug.
 2. Clone the repository on GitHub to start making your changes to the `main` branch (or branch off of it).
-3. Write a test which shows that the bug was fixed or that the feature works as expected.
+3. Write a test to show that the bug was fixed or that the feature works as expected.
-4. Send a pull request and bug the maintainer until it gets merged and published.
+4. Send a pull request.

-If you are intending to implement a fairly large feature I'd appreciate if you open an issue with GitHub detailing your use case and intended solution to discuss how it might impact other work that is in flight.

-I also appreciate it if you take the time to update and write tests for any changes you submit.

 **By submitting a patch, you agree to allow the project owner to license your work under the same license as that used by the project.**

+## Coding Standards

+### Supported Systems and Python Versions

+All contributions must ensure compatibility with Linux and macOS.
+The code should support all currently supported Python versions as listed in the project's GitHub workflow.

+### Line Length

+In both code and documentation, we avoid using lines longer than 79 characters unless there is a clear, obvious, and justified reason to do otherwise.
+For documentation, the line length can be 80 characters or slightly varied, but it's best to aim for 79 characters.
+This helps maintain readability and consistency throughout the project.

+### Language

+All comments in the code, any user-facing text such as log output, and all docstrings must be written in English.
+This ensures consistency and accessibility for all contributors and users of the project.

-## Docstring Style Guide
+### Docstring Style Guide

 All docstrings in this project should follow the Google style guide.
 Here are some examples: